itswadesh/svelte-commerce/README.md

 - I can make your existing ecommerce fast and scalable with fastest possible time

-- Portfolio <a href="https://itswadesh.com/" target="blank">itswadesh.com</a>
+- Portfolio <a href="https://itswadesh.com/" target="blank" rel="noopener noreferrer" aria-label="Click to browse portfolio website">itswadesh.com</a>
   <br/>

-- 🛍️ Attach Svelte store front to <a href="https://admin.litekart.in/"> Litekart </a> and your complete ecommerce tech stack becomes free.
+- 🛍️ Attach Svelte store front to <a href="https://admin.litekart.in/" aria-label="Click to brouse svelte store front"> Litekart </a> and your complete ecommerce tech stack becomes free.
 - 👥 The demo uses litekart as backend
 - 👨🏻‍💻 Its both SSR and SPA
 - 🚀 Superfast